 CHAPTER 2 – LITERATURE REVIEW

-Throughout human’s history energy has been used in different forms; as mechanical energy, as electrical energy, as heat, etc. However, in recent years energy has become a fundamental factor to define people’s standard of living.
+Throughout history energy has been used in different forms; as mechanical energy, as electrical energy, as heat, etc. However, in recent years energy has become a fundamental factor to define people’s standard of living.
 Heat and cold storage did not play a significant role before, for most people in everyday life.
 This changed in recent times when the demand for comfort in domestic buildings increased.
 Moreover, thermal energy storage plays a very important role in many energy systems.
 In solar systems, in order to use the excess energy produced while solar resource is available, heat storage is employed so that energy can be utilized during low availability.
-In that way the mismatch between supply and demand can be covered.
-The use of energy stored results in a more energy or cost efficient system.
-There are two situations in which that energy stored can be used, these are: during night time or during unpredictable cloudy days.
-Therefore, it can be easily noticed that the use of storage is a key point in the system described in this document since the intention is to develop a 24/7 solar system.
+In that way the mismatch between supply and demand can be overcome.
+The use of energy storage results in a more energy efficient and cost effective system.
+There are two situations in which the stored energy can be used, these are: during night time or during unpredictable cloudy days.
+Therefore, the use of storage is essential if the intention is to develop a 24/7 solar system.

-There are three main approaches that have been considered for storing heat.
-These three kinds of thermal energy storage systems are: sensible heat storage where thermal energy is stored by changing the temperature of a storage medium, latent heat storage where the heat transfer occurs when a substance changes from one phase to another and finally chemical heat storage.
+three main approaches for storing heat are: sensible heat storage where thermal energy is stored by changing the temperature of a storage medium, latent heat storage where the heat transfer occurs when a substance changes from one phase to another and finally chemical heat storage.
 The last type of storage is by means of chemical reactions, it is necessary that the chemical reactions involved are completely reversible.
-These 3 approaches are going to be explained in this section, nevertheless this document is going to be focused on explaining latent heat storage since it seems to be the most promising technique now a days.
+These 3 approaches are going to be explained in this section, nevertheless this document is going to be focused on explaining latent heat storage since it seems to be the most promising technique .
 This is due to the fact that larger amount of energy can be stored using latent heat than sensible heat in the same unit volume.
 Also, although chemical storage is a very interesting option and it has big potential, is still in a very early stage.

 The storage process involves three main steps: charging, storing and discharging.
-There are a large variety of choices of storage media depending on the temperature range and application but the appropriate selection will depend on cost-benefit considerations, technical criteria and environmental criteria [3].
+There are a large variety of choices of storage media depending on the temperature range and application and the appropriate selection will depend on cost-benefit considerations, technical criteria and environmental criteria [3].

 Sensible heat storage

-By far the most common way of thermal energy storage is as sensible heat.
+By far the most common thermal energy storage is as sensible heat.
 It is called sensible heat when by increasing the temperature of the storage medium it is produced an increment in energy.
-The ratio of stored heat ΔQ to the temperature rise ΔT in the hat capacity C of the storage medium; ΔQ=C* ΔT= m*c* ΔT
+The ratio of stored heat ΔQ to the temperature rise ΔT in the heat capacity C of the storage medium; ΔQ=C* ΔT= m*c* ΔT

 Sensible heat storage is perhaps the simplest way of storing thermal energy.
-Some examples of the most common storage medium are: water, molten salt, air, oil, rock beds, bricks, sand, etc. Considerations that have to be taken into account in order to choose a medium are:
+Some examples of the most common storage medium are: water, molten salt, oil, rock beds, bricks, sand, etc. Considerations that have to be taken into account in order to choose a medium are:

-Cost of the fluid
+Cost of the medium

-Operational temperatures
+Operational temperature range

 Thermal conductivity and diffusivity

-Pressures and geometry
+Pressure and pressure vessel geometry

 Compatibility among materials